16 positive traits of dyslexia, A new perspective

 They seem to see everything.
 Often they point out things they see from the car window that my husband and I missed.
 Noticing details is a gift appreciated in many vocations.

 I have a keen sense of smell.
-Many of my memories include either good and bad smells.
+Many of my memories include either good or bad smells.

 To this day there are some perfumes that I associate with bad memories.
 I have a hard time being in the same room with people who wear these particular fragrances.